 3 Under the Courts Legislation Amendment and Repeal Act 2004 s.
 58 a reference in a written law to a court of petty sessions is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to the Magistrates Court.
 The reference was changed under the Reprints Act 1984 s.
 7(5)(a).

+4 On the date as at which this compilation was prepared, the Transport (Country Taxi-cars Fares) Amendment Regulations 2017 r.
+3 and 4 had not come into operation.
+They read as follows:

+3. Regulations amended

+These regulations amend the Transport (Country Taxi-cars Fares) Regulations 1991.

+4. Schedule 1 amended

+In Schedule 1 Division 7 after the item for “Call out fee” insert: